Matt Fitzpatrick Betting Profile: The Sentry - PGA TOUR

 Fitzpatrick's Recent Performances

-- Fitzpatrick has finished within three shots of the leader in one of his last five tournaments.
-Over that span, he's finished within five shots of the winner two times and finished with a better-than-average score three times.
+- Over his last five tournaments, Fitzpatrick has finished within three shots of the leader once and five or fewer strokes back of the winner twice.
+He's carded a score that's better than average three times.

-- In his last five appearances, his average score has been -6.
+- He has an average score of -6 across his last five events.

 - In terms of driving distance, Matt Fitzpatrick has averaged 294.9 yards in his past five starts.